 There are two ways to access this peak.
-The first is from the Warm Lake Highway [(C)(1) page 138] at Big Creek Summit.
+The first is from Warm Lake Highway [(C)(1) on Page 138] at Big Creek Summit.
 A road leads north from the pass and quickly becomes FST-4150.
-Follow this trail north past Peak 7789 to Six Bit Peak’s south ridge.
+Follow this trail north past Peak 7789 to Six Bit Peak’s South Ridge.
 Use the link below to read John Platt’s trip report for this route.

-From the point where FST-4115 and FST-4150 split follow 4150 south through a narrow meadow and then into a larger meadow.
+From the point where FST-4115 and FST-4150 split, follow FST-4150 south through a narrow meadow and then into a larger meadow.
 The tread disappears in this meadow but the trail is routed just as shown on the map.
 Follow the meadow’s left/north side until you find blazes on the trees where the trail reenters the forest.
 From this point, the trail is hard to follow.
 Look for occasional blazes and cairns.
 The trail completely disappears due west of the summit.
-Turn east and climb the western slopes to the summit.
+Turn east and climb the West Slopes to the summit.

 The high point is a large granite boulder.
 This boulder is not easily ascended and I suspect no one will ever stand on top of it.
 The boulder has a large crack.
 The crack is not easy to ascend but is amenable to jamming in your boots and arms to get high enough to a point where you can either get you hand on top or mantle up on top.
 The crack is not easy and getting down is even harder.